71Kishan/71Kishan/README.md

   - Manage access to organizational drives and portals, ensuring timely permissions for new and departing employees.
   - Maintain a comprehensive and current employee database to uphold data integrity and compliance standards.
   - Diagnose and resolve technical issues via video call support, enhancing user satisfaction and system reliability.
-  - Contribut to the improvement of technical support processes and documentation, streamlining operational efficiency.
+  - Contribute to the improvement of technical support processes and documentation, streamlining operational efficiency.
   - Monitor and update Notion pages across departments, facilitating effective communication and knowledge sharing.

 - **IT Technical Support**